scale-it/algo-builder/packages/algob/README.md

 ## Usage

-`albob` can be included as a library by importing `internal/lib/lib.ts` or be run from command line as described in the project [README](../../README.md) file.
+`algob` can be included as a library by importing `internal/lib/lib.ts` or can be run from command line as described in the project [README](../../README.md) file.

 ### Command line usage